ultravioletrs/cocos-docs/docs/cli.md

 To build the CLI, follow these steps:

-1. Clone the repository: `go get github.com/ultravioletrs/agent`
+1. Clone the repository: `go get github.com/ultravioletrs/agent`.
-2. Replace `$GOPATH` with the actual path to your Go workspace.
-3. Navigate to the project root.
+2. Navigate to the project root.
-4. Build the CLI binary: `make cli`
+3. Build the CLI binary: `make cli`.

 ## Usage

-The Agent CLI provides several commands for different actions:

 #### Run Computation